sakshamhere/Security/VAPT/Web/Vulnerabilities/Clickjacking.md

 Historically, clickjacking has been used to perform behaviors such as boosting "likes" on a Facebook page.

+Clickjacking is part of “Insecure Design” ranked #4 in the “OWASP Top-10 Vulnerabilities“

 # Example
 A web user accesses a decoy website (perhaps this is a link provided by an email) and clicks on a button to win a prize.
 Unknowingly, they have been deceived by an attacker into pressing an alternative hidden button and this results in the payment of an account on another site